 Attending yoga classes offers a different approach to yoga which also has its merits.
-In fact more people may be doing hatha yoga in Los Angeles than any other town worldwide a remarkable and noteworthy phenomenon!
-However, it is important not to confine yoga to class or make it just a physical act.
+In fact more people may be doing Hatha Yoga in Los Angeles than any other town worldwide--a remarkable and noteworthy phenomenon!
+However, it is important not to confine yoga to a class or make it just a physical act.
 For yoga meaning "union with the divine" encourages us to ask three questions daily: "Who am I?
 Why am I here?
 How best can I fulfill my purpose?"
-If a yogi is not introspective, then I do not believe that person can be called a yogi no matter how many headstands performed!
+If a yogi is not introspective, then I do not believe that person can be called a yogi, no matter how many headstands he/she has performed!
 In India, asanas are regarded as preparation for inner seeking, because a supple, strong and fluid body creates an environment most conducive to reflection.
-A body that looks, feels and operates at its best is only a by-product of hatha yoga, and this physical prowess should not be regarded asa yoga's ultimate goal, with the yogi becoming enamoured by his/her physical condition.
-The true yogic journey begins when the body is strong, the mind centered and the spirit at peace.
+A body that looks, feels and operates at its best is only a by-product of Hatha Yoga, and this physical prowess should not be regarded as yoga's ultimate goal, with the yogi becoming enamoured by his/her physical condition.
+The true yogic journey begins when the body is strong, the mind centered and the spirit is at peace.

 In addition to inner seeking, practicing yoga means leading a balanced, harmonious life, fueled by a strong inner awareness.
 Unfortunately people sometimes believe that what they have determines what they can do and be, lamenting, "If I only had a little more money, then I could do what I have always dreamed of, and finally I would be happy!"
 A yogi knows that happiness does not depend upon the outer world but upon a state of being.
 When I was leaving India my father asked me if I was happy, to which I replied that I was.
 He replied, "Good".
 Then you will be happy wherever you go.
 If you are not happy here, then don't go, for you can never expect to be happy anywhere else."